tailwarden/komiser/README.md

 ## Installation on Digital Ocean

-Connect a local deployment of Komiser CLI to you r[**Digital Ocean**](https://docs.komiser.io/docs/Cloud%20Providers/digital-ocean) account.
+Connect a local deployment of Komiser CLI to you [**Digital Ocean**](https://docs.komiser.io/docs/Cloud%20Providers/digital-ocean) account.

 ## Installation on OVH